List of Dinotrux episodes: Season 5 (2017)

-Season 6 (2017) Supercharged
+Season 6: Supercharged (2017)

-Ty and the Trux are back and thanks to a hive of Superchargers, they're ready to have more Supercharged fun, build new Supercharged things and battle new Supercharged enemies.
+Sometime after the previous season, Ty and the Trux are back and thanks to a hive of Superchargers, they're ready to have more Supercharged fun, build new Supercharged things and battle new Supercharged enemies.
 So prepare yourselves for some Supercharged action because it's time to Super-Trux it up!

-Season 7 (2018) Supercharged
+Season 7: Supercharged (2018)

 Ty and the gang find that things are getting easier with the use of Superchargers.
 But the challenges ahead will force them to use special Modifications in order to fight off New enemies and solve some truly unique problems, including rock climbing, racing and spy gadgets.
 Once again it's Time to Trux it up.

-Season 8 (2018) Supercharged
+Season 8: Supercharged (2018)

-After having been driven out of the crater by D-Structs, his bigger brother D-Stroy and their enslaved Dreadtrux Big Dread, Ty and the Gang now have to stage a rebellion from the Hidden Forest, living the lives of Renegades as they work together to liberate the crater from their enemies.
-These 13 episodes are the final ones released on the 3rd of August, 2018.
+After having been driven out of the crater by D-Structs, his older brother D-Stroy and their enslaved and abused Dreadtrux, Ty and the Gang now have to stage a rebellion from the Hidden Forest, living the lives of Renegades as they work together to liberate the crater from their enemies.